Noise Levels in Duval-Eagle Eyes Crime Watch, Gainesville, FL | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Duval-Eagle Eyes Crime Watch

 Average noise levels for Duval-Eagle Eyes Crime Watch residents, grouped by direction from the center of Duval-Eagle Eyes Crime Watch.
-Western Duval-Eagle Eyes Crime Watch carries the highest population-weighted average; Eastern Duval-Eagle Eyes Crime Watch carries the lowest.
-Just 4% of residents in Eastern Duval-Eagle Eyes Crime Watch live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Duval-Eagle Eyes Crime Watch.
+The highest population-weighted average is in central Duval-Eagle Eyes Crime Watch; the lowest is in southeastern Duval-Eagle Eyes Crime Watch, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Duval-Eagle Eyes Crime Watch